prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

-# Local Development Environment Setup Guide (COSC 010)
+# Local Development Environment Setup Guide

+> NOTE: COSC 010 students should alternatively use the [COSC 010 version of this guide](cosc-010.md)!

 This document helps you install and configure tools to develop and run Python applications on your local machine.